uwescience/sqlshare-pythonclient/README.md

 # Troubleshooting

-### NotImplementedError: fetchdata.py requires Python 2.7 or later.
+### NotImplementedError: fetchdata.py requires Python 2.7.

 If you see this error message, you are using an old version of Python.
+This tool requires Python 2.7. (_Note_: This is shorthand for Python 2.7.**anything** --- as long as the first two numbers are 2.7.
+At the time of writing, the newest version is 2.7.5)

 Let's see if you have a newer version of Python on your computer: